Introduction

 - Easy to administer

-- Dosed according to dog weight
+- Dosed according to your dog’s weight

 How to Talk to Your Vet About Cannabis for Pets

-Legal Considerations for Dogs and RSO in the U.S. (2025)
+Legal Considerations in the U.S. (2025)

-- Veterinarians cannot prescribe THC products in most states
+- Most veterinarians cannot prescribe THC products.

-- CBD derived from hemp (under 0.3% THC) is legal for pets nationwide
+- Hemp-derived CBD (<0.3% THC) is legal nationwide for pets.

-Final Thoughts: RSO for Dogs Is Rare—and Risky
+Final Thoughts: RSO for Dogs Is Rare and Risky